SNUCSE-CTA/SubQP/README.md

 ```

 Query graph path must be a path to GFU file.

+## Output
+Outputs list of [name] of graphs which contains the specified query as subgraphs.

 ## License
 Distributed under Apache License 2.0.
 See LICENSE for more information.